 The situation becomes more complex for same-sex partners who were not in a domestic relationship with a birth mother at the time the child is born.
 Adoption, Court orders and/or the amendment of a child’s birth certificate may provide recourse.
 For example, the NSW registration scheme enables amendment to a child’s birth certificate to include a parent.

 In some cases, you might want to discuss what you are planning as a rainbow family, to make sure that you provide your family with security and certainty.

 In other cases, you might be considering separation, and need to understand your position better.

-If either of these applies to you, you can contact Anya Aidman to discuss your questions and concerns further.
-Anya has experience navigating this complex landscape for her clients, as well as in her own rainbow family.
+If either of these applies to you, you can contact one of our experienced family lawyers to discuss your questions and concerns further.